giancarloCavalli/spring-boot-ionic-backend/README.md

 default.recipient=
 ```

-<h4 text-color="yellow">If you fork this repo, be cautious to not commit changes with your amazon AWS private information!</h4>
+<h4>:heavy_exclamation_mark: If you fork this repo, be cautious to not commit changes with your amazon AWS private information :heavy_exclamation_mark:</h4>

 ```
 jwt.secret=<secret_caracters_on_token_generation>